Riga’s house price rises are slowing

 On January 1, 2014, Latvia adopted the euro.
-Its adoption is a recognition of economic success, especially in taming inflation and limiting the budget deficit, estimated at 1.2% both in 2014 and 2015 before achieving a balanced budget in 2016, according to the European Commission .
-The deficit is expected at around 0.9% this year and at 1% in 2018.
+Its adoption is a recognition of economic success, especially in taming inflation and limiting the budget deficit to just 0.6% of GDP in 2017, according to the European Commission .
+The deficit is expected at around 0.8% this year and at 1% in 2019.

-In the third quarter of 2017, the economy grew by 5.8% from the same period last year, the strongest growth in the Baltics in Q3 and the fastest pace since Q1 2012, according to the Central Statistical Bureau of Latvia (CSB).
-The strong growth was fuelled by favourable external factors, such as robust growth in other EU member states and availability of EU funds, and a fast inflow of investment in the construction sector.
+In the third quarter of 2018, the economy grew by 4.8% from the same period last year, slightly down from the previous quarter’s 5.3% y-o-y growth, according to a flash estimate released by the Central Statistical Bureau of Latvia (CSB).
+The strong growth was fuelled by booming construction sector, coupled with robust retail trade and industrial sectors.

 In February 2016 PM Kučinskis took office after former PM Laimdota Straujuma resigned in December 2015, due to the infighting within the ruling coalition.
-PM Kučinskis is a member of the Union of Greens and Farmers, and Latvia’s first prime minister not to be a member of the Unity Party since 2009.
+PM Kučinskis’ government has focused on strengthening the economy and dealing with growing concerns about neighboring Russia.